mdyzma/mdyzma.github.io/_posts/2017-10-14-python-app-and-jenkins.md

 ### Code coverage report

 Jenkins has very powerful [CoberturaPublisher Plugin](https://wiki.jenkins.io/display/JENKINS/Cobertura+Plugin).
-We will create proper `.xml` report with code coverage using `coverage` pacage and publish it to HTML using post section of this step.
-It will always grab info located in `/reports/coverage.xml` and transform it to the HTML report visible in the side menu of the Jekins project.
+We will create proper `.xml` report with code coverage using `coverage` package and publish it to HTML using post section of this step.
+It will always grab info located in `/reports/coverage.xml` and transform it to the HTML report visible in the side menu of the Jenkins project.

 <br>
 {% highlight groovy %}